Bananas are a fruit, and fruit is healthy. But are bananas healthy for chinchillas, or could they be unhealthy, even poisonous?

 Chinchillas can physically eat bananas—but aside from that, there’s no way in which bananas are suitable for chinchillas.

-The core problem is that they are a dense food which contains lots of calories (for a chinchilla) even in small servings.
+The core problem is that they are a dense food which contains too much fructose (for a chinchilla) even in small servings.
 Chinchillas are used to hay, and they have to eat a lot of it to survive.
 Both wild and pet chinchillas will forage throughout the day and night to get enough energy from hay.
 That’s not because there’s anything wrong with hay; it’s how chinchillas are adapted to live.

 Do Chinchillas Like Bananas?